muhammedozmen/MediaDashboard/README.md

 4. Set up your environment variables:

    Firstly create a Cloudinary account.
-After that create a .env file in the project root directory and add your Cloudinary URL:
+After that create a ".env" file in the project root directory and add your Cloudinary URL:
    ```
    CLOUDINARY_URL=cloudinary://your_cloudinary_key:your_cloudinary_secret@your_cloudinary_cloud_name
    ```